adamheins/pyb_utils/README.md

 ## Usage and examples
 This package provides a few basic quality-of-life utilities.
 First, PyBullet represents rotations using quaternions (in `[x, y, z, w]` order).
-We provide a few helper routines to convert to rotation matrices and rotate points (using [spatialmath](https://github.com/bdaiinstitute/spatialmath-python) under the hood):
+We provide a few helper routines to create quaternions about the principal axes, convert quaternions to rotation matrices, and to rotate points (using [spatialmath](https://github.com/bdaiinstitute/spatialmath-python) under the hood):
 ```python